 Total nesting time: about 33 days

 In New Jersey, House Sparrows and Starlings may nest from April through August, and sometimes as late as September.
-They are both non-native species, introduced from England about 100 years ago.
+They are both non-native species, introduced from Europe about 100 years ago.

 Native birds can not be legally killed, trapped, harassed, or possessed (including birds found dead).
 Even “adoption” of young birds that appear to have been deserted by their parents is illegal without a permit.
 Native birds are protected down to the last feather.
 In fact, it is against the law to possess native bird feathers or their eggs.